-Council Rock School District serves an estimated population of 72,364.
-At 189% and 198% of national averages, respectively, the district's median household and per capita effective buying incomes are very strong, in our view.
-At \$155,725 per capita, the 2018-2019 market value totaling \$11.3 billion is, in our opinion, extremely strong.
-The 10 largest taxpayers make up an estimated 1.9% of assessed value, which we consider very diverse.
-Although one of the district's largest taxpayers appealed its valuation, we do not anticipate a budgetary impact given the extremely small portion of the district tax base its commercial properties make up.
+Council Rock School District serves an estimated population of 73,011.
+At 177% and 186% of national averages, respectively, the district's median household and per capita effective buying incomes are very strong, in our view.
+At \$155,108 per capita, the 2020 market value totaling \$11.3 billion is, in our opinion, extremely strong.
+The 10 largest taxpayers make up an estimated 1.8% of assessed value, which we consider very diverse.

 The district is in Bucks County, about 20 miles north of Philadelphia.
 The district encompasses Newtown Borough and the townships of Newtown, Northampton, Upper Makefield, and Wrightstown.
 The district's location provides residents with ample employment opportunities in Philadelphia and nearby Trenton and Princeton in New Jersey.
+Bucks County's unemployment rate, like many municipalities, spiked to 15% in April 2020 at the onset of the pandemic before moderating to 5.3% as of December 2020, and subsequently ticking back up to 6.7% as of February 2021.
+Given the level of economic uncertainty still present as it relates to the pandemic and ensuing recovery, we will monitor any lingering impact to the local area.

-Student enrollment for fiscal 2020 totaled 10,812.
-Enrollment has been decreasing, but the district projects stable enrollment over the next few years.
-Management attributes the recent declines to lower birth rates that have led to smaller class sizes in the lower grade levels.
+Student enrollment for school year 2020-2021 totaled 10,484.
+Enrollment has been decreasing slightly, with the most recent decrease being larger and attributable to COVID-19, but the district projects stable enrollment over the next few years.
+Management attributes the recent declines, outside of pandemic-impacted 2020-2021, to lower birth rates that have led to smaller class sizes in the lower grade levels.
 However, management reports that in-migration into the district offsets those trends, and is thus projecting stable enrollment for the near future.
 Since enrollment is one of numerous factors in the commonwealth's basic education funding formula, we do not expect changes in enrollment to have a significant effect on the amount of state aid the district receives.